 First run and specs

-As you can see, I decided to go with Nema-23 motors in X and Y axis.
+As you can see, I decided to go with Nema-23 motors on the X and Y-axis.
 However, Z-axis remained powered by two Nema-17 motors and was running on M8 threaded rods in an early version.

-X carriage had UDS-4.5 heating head and Yruds extruder powered by a short belt.
-It is IMO best 3d printed extruder ever ... and I've tested quite a few for past years.
-The system worked on 3mm filament back then.
-I've also didn't have 300x200 mm bed heater hence a smaller one 200x200 ;)
+X carriage had a UDS-4.5 heating head and a Yruds extruder powered by a short belt.
+It is IMO the best 3d printed extruder ever … and I’ve tested quite a few in past years.
+The system worked on a 3mm filament back then.
+I also didn’t have a 300×200 mm bed heater hence a smaller one 200×200 😉

-Controller is RAMPS with Mega2650 and Allegro based step sticks.
+The controller is RAMPS with Mega2650 and Allegro-based step sticks.

 - New LCD – RRD FGSC